-Expertise on Economic Crimes, Corruption and Bribery
+Expertise on Economic Crimes, Corruption, Interpol and Extradition

-Prof Kryvoi regularly advises and acts as expert on issues of economic crimes, particularly in transitional countries, Russia, Belarus and the CIS region.
+Prof Kryvoi regularly advises and acts as an expert on issues of economic crimes, particularly in transitional countries, Russia, Belarus and the CIS region.

 His experience includes:

-- Preparing a report with recommendations on the development law and policy related to foreign direct investments in international treaties and domestic law for a post-Soviet State
+- Preparing a report with recommendations on the development of law and policy related to foreign direct investments in international treaties and domestic law for a post-Soviet State

 His publications related to economic crimes and corruption include: